mnot/I-D/rfc5785bis/draft.md

    Allowing every URI path segment to have a well-known location (e.g., "/images/.well-known/") would increase the risks of colliding with a pre-existing URI on a site, and generally these solutions are found not to scale well, because they're too "chatty".

+5. I want to use a well-known location to make it easy to configure my protocol that uses HTTP.

+   This is not what well-known locations are for; see {{appropriate}}.

 # Changes from RFC5785